panastasiadis/nodejs-mongodb-server-client-example/README.md

 Tasks:

-Familiarize yourself with npm (project initialization, package initialization etc...).
+Familiarize with npm (project initialization, package initialization etc...).

-Build basic infrastructure using express and add some endpoints.
-Mainly JSON endpoints, but you can also add some endpoints that serve html and some large example files (octet-stream).
+Build basic infrastructure using express and add some endpoints (JSON/html/octet-stream).

 Install mongoose (connector mongodb) and add some endpoints that use the DB.